-- c) Desirable characteristics that are under construction may be eligible for points if the construction site is clearly active and the new structures are above ground at the time of Applicant Submission. - d) For Scattered Site Projects, desirable amenities must be measured from the center point of each Scattered Site locations.
+- c) Desirable characteristics that are under construction may be eligible for points if the construction site is clearly active and the new structures are above ground at the time of Applicant Submission. - d) For Scattered Site Projects, desirable amenities must be measured from the center point of each Scattered Site locations points will be awarded based on the site furthest from the desirable amenity.